GlenKurio/carlife/FEATURES.md

-# Auth:

-✅

 # Host:

 - Update profile - email, password;

-# Hosted Cars:

-- Update uploaded car

 # Car details

-- Longevity x price calculator
 - Allow to choose dates with ranges for rent

 # Checkout

 - Stripe

-### FIXES
+# Hosted Cars

 - Add pagination in hosted cars and in cars for users
-- Re-renders and re-fetching data on car details page, when changing range-state
+- Add filters or sorting to hosted cars;

+# Dashboard

+- Display orders in dashboard
+- Allow sort and filter in dashboard - by date, by car
+- Add pagination or upload on scroll

+# Income

+- Display graph for some period of time, allow to choose period of time
+- Display income by car, by car class,

 # ?? maybe ??